wp-plugins/stealth-update/readme.txt

 == Upgrade Notice ==

+= 2.4.3 =
+Bugfix release: Remove checkbox from quick edit panel as its implementation has been broken.
+Possible return in v2.5.
+Noted compatibility through WP 4.3+

 = 2.4.2 =
 Bugfix release (for sites using the ancient PHP 5.2): revert use of __DIR__ constant since it wasn't introduced until PHP 5.3